Coast Guard search for missing boater near Kill Devil Hills

 Michael Bye was last seen sailing aboard his 35-foot recreational vessel.

-The Coast Guard search-and-rescue officials found his last location in the vicinity of Kill Devil Hills, N.C.
+The Coast Guard’s search-and-rescue officials found his last location in the vicinity of Kill Devil Hills, N.C.

 Officials ask anyone with additional information regarding this case to contact the D5 command center on VHF-FM channel 16 or at 757-398-6390.